-Located down a long oak-lined drive, this impressive chateau hotel has real wow factor, with regal chandelier-lined corridors paving the was to the enormous bedrooms which as awash with ornate wall fabrics, beautifully hung curtains, antique furniture and of course views of the magnificent grounds.
-Set within 40-hectares of parkland the property dates back to the 15th-century – the grounds were a favored hunting spot of King Louis XIII.
-Today the 4* hotel has 36 rooms and suites as well as a large outdoor swimming pool.
-On sunny evenings enjoy an aperitif in the hotel’s sitting room before venturing to the restaurant’s well-appointed terrace to enjoy the fine French fare surrounded by beautiful countryside.
-Check out the bar’s infamous cognac and Armagnac collection before heading to their humidor cellar!
+Located down a long oak-lined drive, this impressive chateau hotel has a real wow factor, with regal chandelier-lined corridors paving the way to enormous bedrooms awash with ornate wall fabrics, beautifully hung curtains, antique furniture and – of course – views of the magnificent grounds.
+Set within 40ha (100 acres) of parkland, the property dates back to the 15th century – the grounds were a favoured hunting spot of King Louis XIII.
+Today the four-star hotel has 36 rooms and suites as well as a large outdoor swimming pool.
+On sunny evenings enjoy an aperitif in the hotel sitting room before venturing to the well-appointed restaurant terrace to enjoy fine French fare surrounded by beautiful countryside.
+Check out the bar’s cognac and Armagnac collection before heading to their humidor cellar.

 With undisturbed views of Amboise’s Château Royal and the Loire River, this smart shutter-fronted hotel is built on the foundations of the old Minimes medieval monastery.
-The hotel has 13 comfortable guest rooms and two suites split across the main building and the hotel’s annex.
-Rooms are elegant with floor to ceiling windows flooding the interiors with light and showing off the warm ivory and gold color scheme in all of its glory.
-The Prestige Manoire suite can be found on the hotel’s first floor, and its chic chaise longue provides the perfect place to recline and enjoy the views of the Château Royal.
-The hotel prides itself on its personalized service and porters are on hand.
-There are various places to enjoy a beverage after a long day of sightseeing: the cozy lounge, the graceful library, or the terrace.
+The hotel has 13 comfortable guest rooms and two suites split across the main building and the annex.
+Rooms are elegant, with floor-to-ceiling windows flooding the interiors with light and showing off the warm ivory-and-gold colour scheme.
+The Prestige Manoir suite can be found on the first floor, and its chic chaise-longue provides the perfect place to recline and enjoy the views of the Château Royal.
+There are various places to enjoy a beverage after a long day of sightseeing: the cosy lounge, the graceful library or the terrace.

-Surrounded by forests, a creek, and a picturesque rose garden, Château Laroche-Ploquin is an ideal country retreat for those seeking some time in the great outdoors.
-With fishing on its lake, trekking and hunting in its forests, and countless bridleways awaiting, the renaissance chateau certainly has lots to entertain you – they even have on-site stables for guests to bring their own horses with them.
-The hotel has 20 rooms and suites, all decorated in the style of Louis XV or Louis XVI; think elaborate drapes, exposed 18th century beams, and elegant floor to ceiling windows looking out across the park.
-Breakfast is a delight taken in the restaurant overlooking the hotel’s much photographed rose labyrinth.
+Surrounded by forests, a creek and a picturesque rose garden, Château Laroche-Ploquin is an ideal country retreat for those seeking some time in the great outdoors.
+With fishing on the lake, trekking and hunting in the forests, and countless bridleways awaiting, the renaissance chateau certainly has lots to entertain you – they even have on-site stables if you’re bringing a horse with you.
+The hotel has 23 rooms and suites, all decorated in the style of Louis XV or Louis XVI – think elaborate drapes, exposed 18th-century beams and elegant floor-to-ceiling windows looking out across the park.
+Breakfast is a delight taken in the restaurant overlooking the much-photographed rose labyrinth of the hotel.

-This is a fantastic choice for those that like to be amid the action.
-Despite being located in the busy medieval city of Tours, it is surrounded by a large park – formerly a vineyard, offering a tranquil base from which to explore the city.
-It has 65 guest rooms and suites with simple, modern décor as well as a restaurant, swimming pool, and a spa complete with heat experience rooms.
-Its meeting and seminar rooms also make it a good option for business events.
-The restaurant’s spacious terrace offers views of the park and the 17th-century castle.
+This is a fantastic choice for those who like to be in the middle of the action.
+Despite being located in the busy medieval city of Tours, it is surrounded by a large park – formerly a vineyard, it offers a tranquil base from which to explore the city.
+It has 65 guest rooms and suites with simple, modern decor as well as a restaurant, swimming pool and a spa complete with heat-experience rooms.
+The spacious terrace at the restaurant offers views of the park and the 17th-century castle.

-Located right in the heart of the Royal City of Amboise, just steps away from the old city’s pedestrian shopping streets, this historic hotel was originally a 17th-century manor house.
-It has some impressive neighbors for those who fancy a bit a side of sightseeing with their morning coffee; Francois I’s chateau and the Clos Lucé—famous for being Leonardo da Vinci’s chosen residence.
-Situated right next to the famous chateau, its preserved fire places, cozy wood-paneling, and regal gilt mirrors provide a wonderful sense of place.
-The hotel’s 20 guest rooms and suites each have their own style, with plain walls paving the way for elaborate patterned carpets, grand drapes, four-poster beds, and exposed beams.
-Outside its swimming pool is fringed by fragrant rose bushes and rustling cedars.
-The hotel is surprisingly affordable and makes a wonderfully atmospheric base from which to explore the local castles and Amboise’s historic medieval center.
+Located in the heart of Amboise, just steps away from the old city’s pedestrian shopping streets, this historic hotel was originally a 17th-century manor house.
+It has some impressive neighbours for those who fancy a bit of sightseeing with their morning coffee; Francois I’s chateau and the Clos Lucé – Leonardo da Vinci’s chosen residence.
+Situated right next to the famous chateau, its preserved fire places, cosy wood-paneling and regal gilt mirrors provide a wonderful sense of place.
+The 20 guest rooms and suites each have their own style, with plain walls paving the way for elaborately patterned carpets, grand drapes, four-poster beds and exposed beams.
+Outside, a swimming pool is fringed by fragrant rose bushes and rustling cedars.
+The hotel is surprisingly affordable and makes for a wonderfully atmospheric base from which to explore the local castles and the historic medieval centre of Amboise.